-Female to Male breast reduction or “top” surgery refers to surgery used to contour the chest to a more masculine shape.
+Female to Male chest gender affirmation or “top” surgery refers to surgery used to contour the chest to a more masculine shape.
 Surgery can include:

 - Removal of breast (mammary) tissue